MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A13-quantitative_theory.md

 Conditions for the sampling distribution of $\bar{x}$ to follow an approximate Normal distribution:

 * **Independence**: The sample’s observations are independent.
-For paired data, that means each pairwise difference should be independent.

 * **Normality**: The data should be approximately normal or the sample size should be large.

     - $n < 30$: If the sample size $n$ is less than 30 and the distribution of the data is approximately normal with no clear outliers in the data, then we typically assume the data come from a nearly normal distribution to satisfy the condition.

-    - $30 \leq n < 100$: If the sample size $n$ is betwe 30 and 100 and there are no particularly extreme outliers in the data, then we typically assume the sampling distribution of $\bar{x}$ is nearly normal, even if the underlying distribution of individual observations is not.
+    - $30 \leq n < 100$: If the sample size $n$ is between 30 and 100 and there are no particularly extreme outliers in the data, then we typically assume the sampling distribution of $\bar{x}$ is nearly normal, even if the underlying distribution of individual observations is not.

     - $n \geq 100$: If the sample size $n$ is at least 100 (regardless of the presence of skew or outliers), we typically assume the sampling distribution of $\bar{x}$ is nearly normal, even if the underlying distribution of individual observations is not.

+Like we saw in Chapter **5**, we will not know the values of the parameters and must use the sample data to estimate them.
+Unlike with proportions, in which we only needed to estimate the population proportion, $\pi$, quantitative sample data must be used to estimate both a population mean $\mu$ and a population standard deviation $\sigma$.
+This additional uncertainty will require us to use a theoretical distribution that is just a bit wider than the standard Normal distribution.
+Enter the **$t$-distribution**!

+As you can seen from Figure \@ref(fig:tdist), the $t$-distributions (dashed and dotted lines) are centered at 0 just like a standard Normal distribution (solid line), but are slightly wider.
+The variability of a $t$-distribution depends on its degrees of freedom, which is calculated from the sample size of a study.
+(For a single sample of $n$ observations or paired differences, the degrees of freedom is equal to $n-1$.)
+Recall from previous classes that larger sample sizes tend to result in narrower sampling distributions.
+We see that here as well.
+The larger the sample size, the larger the degrees of freedom, the narrower the $t$-distribution.
+(In fact, a $t$-distribution with infinite degrees of freedom actually IS the standard Normal distribution!)

 \begin{figure}

 {\centering \includegraphics[width=0.7\linewidth]{06-A13-quantitative_theory_files/figure-latex/tdist-1}